 A cost that does not change, in total, with the change in activity is called fixed cost.
 A common example of fixed cost is rent.
 In above example, if mobile phone manufacturing company rents a building for its factory for $5,000 per month, it will have to pay $5,000 for every month even no mobile phone is produced during the month.
 The behavior of fixed is shown in the following figure:

 Total fixed cost does not change with the change in activity but per unit fixed cost changes with the rise and fall in the level of activity.
 There is an inverse relationship between per unit fixed cost and activity.
-If production increases, per unit cost fixed cost decreases and if production decreases, per unit fixed cost increases.
-To understand this point, we can use the data from the example of mobile manufacturing company.
+If production increases, per unit fixed cost decreases and if production decreases, per unit fixed cost increases.
+To understand this point, we can use the data from the above example of mobile manufacturing company.
 Consider the following table:

 of the building

 |Number of mobile